Cronocide/reddit-top-rss/README.md

 ## Supported URL parameters

-There are five URL paramenters supported:
+There are seven URL paramenters supported:

 ### subreddit